 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Alpha is generally considered to be a blue-collar town.
 44.83% of the Alpha workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alpha is a village of service providers, construction workers and builders and production and manufacturing workers.
 There are especially a lot of people living in Alpha who work in healthcare suport services (20.69%), maintenance occupations (10.34%) and legal occupations (10.34%).

 Telecommuters are a relatively large percentage of the workforce: 10.34% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Alpha is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Overall, Alpha’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Alpha’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One of the benefits of Alpha is that there is very little traffic.
 The average commute to work is 15.58 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.